Dr Craig N. Cipolla

 Tel.
 No. +44 (0)116 2522640

 2013 - Becoming Brothertown: Native American Ethnogenesis and Endurance in the Modern World.
-University of Arizona Press, in press.
+University of Arizona Press.

 2013 - Resituating Homeland: Motion, Movement, and Ethnogenesis at Brothertown, in Mary C. Beaudry and Travis G. Parno (eds.), Archaeologies of Mobility and Movement, Springer Press, pp. 117-132.